FroshWeek is the ultimate introductory experience for Computing Science students at Simon Fraser University.

-Held during the first week of the Fall semester at SFU (Sept.
-4 - 8), FroshWeek is organized by students, for students.
-Incoming students receive: an in-depth introduction to the facilities available to them as Computing Science students; many entertaining on- and off-campus challenges and diversions to motivate, amuse, and connect them with other students; valuable advice from their elders with respect to courses and the university experience in general; and some free food and tools to make the transition to university much smoother.
+Held the week right before the start of the Fall Semester , FroshWeek is organized by students, for students.
+Incoming students receive: an in-depth introduction to the facilities available to them as Computing Science students; many entertaining on- and off-campus challenges and diversions to motivate, amuse, and connect them with other students; valuable advice from their elders with respect to courses and the university experience in general; and some tools to make the transition to university much smoother.

 Check out The Official Frosh Week Site for more info, and to register!